scenarioo/scenarioo-js/README.md

 ### saveStep

-The "saveStep" function is now directly exposed on scenario.
+The "saveStep" function is now directly exposed on scenarioo.

 ```javascript